-- Accountability Indicator 1: Certification examination results - Accountability Indicator 2: Principal appraisal of first-year teachers - Accountability Indicator 3: Improvement in student achievement - Accountability Indicator 4a: Frequency and duration of field observations
+- Accountability Indicator 1: Percent of completers passing certification examinations - Accountability Indicator 2: Principal appraisal of first-year teachers - Accountability Indicator 3: Improvement in student achievement - Accountability Indicator 4a: Frequency and duration of field observations - Accountability Indicator 4b: Quality of field supervision

-- Accountability Indicator 4b: Quality of field supervision - Accountability Indicator 5: Satisfaction of new teachers6
+Accountability Indicator 5: Satisfaction of new teachers6

 Exhibit 2 presents measures and minimum performance standards for each ASEP Accountability Performance Indicator.
-Indicators for student achievement and satisfaction of new teachers are under development.7 How each indicator was used in the 2016-2017 academic year is also summarized.
-Only the percentage of completers passing certification examinations on their last attempt before completing a program (Indicator 1) and the percentage of candidates who completed an internship who receive required field observations of required duration (Indicator 4a) were used to determine accreditation status in 2016-2017.
-Information about pass rates for certification examinations based on the first two attempts (Indicators 1a and 1b), principal appraisal of new teachers (Indicator 2), the frequency and duration of field observations for students on internship or clinical teaching (Indicator 4a), and the quality of field supervision (Indicator 4b) was included in ASEP reports, but not used as a basis for determining accreditation status for 2016-2017.
+Indicators for student achievement and satisfaction of new teachers are under development.7 How each indicator was used in the 2014-2015 and 2015-2016 academic years is also summarized.
+Only the percent of completers passing certification examinations was used to determine accreditation status in 2014-2015 and 2015-2016.
+Information about principal appraisal of new teachers, the frequency and duration of field observations, and the quality of field supervision was included in ASEP reports, but not used as a basis for determining accreditation status.